2 Years Later, Trump Tax Cuts Have Failed To Deliver On GOP's Promises

 Wyden, the top Democrat on the Senate Finance Committee, said while wealthy Americans are celebrating their tax savings from the last two years, working people feel like an afterthought.

-Perhaps it's an acknowledgement of that sentiment that the president is now talking about another round of tax cuts, after the 2020 election."We're going to be doing a major middle-income tax cut, if we take back the House," Trump promised in November.
+Perhaps it's an acknowledgement of that sentiment that the president is now talking about another round of tax cuts, after the 2020 election.
+"We're going to be doing a major middle-income tax cut, if we take back the House," Trump promised in November.

 The president made similar promises before last year's mid-term election.
 But the follow-up to his 2017 tax cut never materialized.